theron-wang/otr4j/README.md

   - Stabilize, fix and then guard the public API offered by otr4j.
 - Clean up remaining TODOs
 - ...
 (OTRv4 Non-interactive, ...)
+- Review comments to spot out-of-date quotes from the spec.
+(Probably better to ignore or generalize.)
 - Review the many logging statements and verify if log levels are reasonable.

 ## Functionality